ietf-wg-masque/draft-ietf-masque-h3-datagram/draft-ietf-masque-h3-datagram.md

 upgraded (i.e., 101).

-In HTTP/1.x, the data stream consists of all bytes on the connection that follow the blank line that concludes either the request header section, or the final response header section.
+In HTTP/1.x, the data stream consists of all bytes on the connection that follow the blank line that concludes either the request header section or the final response header section.
 As a result, only the last HTTP request on an HTTP/1.x connection can start the capsule protocol.